-Admission requirements vary by program.
 School of Business:

-Students are admitted to the Master of Science in Accounting and Master of Science in Taxation programs on a rolling basis.
+Students are admitted to the Master of Science in Accounting, Master of Science in Forensic Accounting and Master of Science in Taxation programs on a rolling basis.
 To be considered for admission, candidates must:

-- Hold a Bachelor's degree\ from an accredited college or university with a minimum cumulative GPA of 3.0 - Submit an official GMAT Examination score taken within the last 5 years.
+- Hold a Bachelor's degree from an accredited college or university with a minimum cumulative GPA of 3.0 - Submit an official GMAT Examination score taken within 5 years prior to your application submission.
 GMAT waivers are only granted in the following circumstances: - a.
 Passed all 4 parts of the CPA Examination at the time of application - b.
 Candidate is a licensed attorney (passed the bar exam) - c.
 Candidate has an MBA or other master's degree in a business-related field - d.
 Candidate is a Chartered Financial Analyst holding a bachelor's degree - e.
-Have an undergraduate degree in Accounting or an undergraduate degree in Business with at least 24 credits in accounting (including auditing) (GPA to be considered will be cumulative for all undergraduate institutions attended). - Submit official transcripts from all colleges attended (GPAs from all undergraduate colleges attended are weighted to compute the cumulative GPA) - Submit two letters of reference (professional or academic) - Complete an essay about the applicant's career goals and a self-assessment of their strengths.
+Have an undergraduate degree in Accounting or an undergraduate degree in Business with at least 24 credits in accounting (including auditing) with a GPA of 3.0 (to be calculated for all undergraduate institutions attended).

-\ Applicants holding a Bachelor's degree in Accounting (including specific undergraduate courses) may apply to the 30 credit track.
+- Submit official transcripts from all colleges attended (GPAs from all undergraduate colleges attended are weighted to compute the cumulative GPA) - Submit two letters of reference (professional or academic) - Complete an essay about the applicant's career goals and a self-assessment of their strengths. - Applicants holding a Bachelor's degree in Accounting (including specific undergraduate courses) may apply to the 30 credit track in the M.S. in Accounting.
 Those applicants with an undergraduate degree in a business discipline other than accounting may be required to complete additional accounting foundations courses.
 Non-business majors may need to take additional undergraduate prerequisites.